A2Amir/Inference-Performance-in-Tensorflow/README.md

   The result is saved in the frozen_graph.pb file.

  * I provide a slightly different version which is simpler and that I found handy. (see this [code](https://github.com/A2Amir/Inference-Performance-in-Tensorflow/blob/master/Code/freez_graph.ipynb)).

+# 2. Using freezed Graphs

+The [load_graph method](https://github.com/A2Amir/Inference-Performance-in-Tensorflow/blob/master/Code/load_froozen_graph.ipynb) takes a binary protobuf file as input and returns the graph.
+When the graph is loaded I can take list of operations to make prediction.
+Check this exercise to get more familiar with using a binary protobuf file to make prediction.